Cord Blood Specimen Collection Guide

 PREPARING FOR TRANSPORTATION

-· Place the cord blood bag onto the absorbent cloth and put them into the small safety bag (pathoseal).
-Also place the Monovette containing maternal blood sample before closing this safety bag with the self-adhesive strip.
+• Place the cord blood specimen bag onto the absorbent cloth and put them into the small safety bag (pathoseal).
+Close this safety bag with the self-adhesive strip.

-· Place the second Gelpack on top of the safety bag (pathoseal).
+• Put the second Gelpack on top of the safety bag (pathoseal)

-· Put the cardboard box in the DHL courier bag (clear flyer) and leave it open.
+• Put the cardboard box in the plastic DHL courier bag and leave it open.

-· Finally, complete the supplied DHL Shipment Air Waybill (only pick up address, name and signature, other sections will be completed by the courier).
+• Finally, complete the supplied Airway Bill (only pick up address, name and signature, other sections will be completed by the courier).

-· Give the Package containing the Samples and completed Procurement Form back to the parents who will then contact the courier for transportation following the Sending Procedure provided with the kit instructions.
+• Give the package containing the Cord Blood sample and completed Identification Form back to the parents who will then contact the courier for collection and transportation.

-The ready pack containing umbilical cord blood and maternal blood samples for transportation should be kept at the room temperature while waiting for the DHL courier to arrive.
+The ready pack containing umbilical cord blood specimen for transportation should kept at the room temperature while waiting for the courier to arrive.